xcTorres/xcTorres.github.io/README.md

 # xcTorres

 [xcTorres](http://xcTorres.github.io) is my blog.
 Welcome to share our ideas together.
 The blog is based on [Xuan Huang work](https://github.com/Huxpro/huxpro.github.io) and appreciate His work.

 Currently I also add some new functions.

+- [x] Gallery